 - Identify your limiting beliefs: What do you tell yourself about what’s possible for you?
 What decisions have you made about yourself that are holding you back?
 Until you face up to your limiting beliefs, you won’t be able to let go of them and put them behind you.

 - Work on reprogramming your thinking: What new beliefs do you want to embed in your “I am”?
 Once you begin to think differently about what you can achieve and what you deserve to achieve, you’ll be able to change your self-talk and expand your Area of the Possible.

-- Get comfortable being uncomfortable: Cold calling, asking questions you don’t really want to ask, seeing new people, whatever part of the sales process you’re uncomfortable with, you have to get in the habit of doing these things, because that’s what will help you to step outside your comfort zone.
+- Get comfortable being uncomfortable: Cold calling and sales prospecting, asking questions you don’t really want to ask, seeing new people, whatever part of the sales process you’re uncomfortable with, you have to get in the habit of doing these things, because that’s what will help you to step outside your comfort zone.

 There’s no reason this year can’t be even bigger and better than last year.
 Set your sights just outside your comfort zone, where those sales goals and rewards you previously thought weren’t possible for you lie.
 If others can achieve it, so can you.

 Related Blog Posts

 What Is Sales Training?
 Sales Training – at its heart – should be about learning to uncover and identify customer…

 Sales prospecting is vital to the success of any sales organization.
 Simply learning how to find, approach and engage new…